KanaszM/Godot_ExtendedConfigFile/README.md

 	Config.Set_Value("Test01", 5, Config.NUMERIC_ALTER_MODE.DECREMENT) # This call will decrement the value stored on key Test01 by 5
 	Config.Set_Value("Test01", "33") # This call will try to store a string value on a key that has an default int value store.
 It will be discarded
 	Config.Set_Value("Test0100", "33") # This call will try to assign the "33" string value on a key that does not exist.
-It will be discarded
+It will be discarded print(Config.Get_Value("Test01")) # This call will print the value stored in the Test01 key print(Config.Get_Value("Test0100")) # This call will print null as the key Test0100 is not registered in the ConfigFile print(Config.Get_Value("Test0100", "NOT FOUND")) # This call will print "NOT FOUND" as the key Test0100 is not registered in the ConfigFile
 	Config.Reset_Values() # Reset all VALUES to their DEFAULT counterparts

+# This method is designed to work in this scenario only
 func PrintAllConfigFileTestKeys(_min_key: int = 1, _max_key: int = dTestDefaultConfig.DEFAULT.size()) -> void:
 	for _idx in range(1 if _min_key < 1 else _min_key, _max_key + 1):
 		var _key: String = str("Test" + ("0" if _idx < 10 else "") + str(_idx))